mahdizmni/mata22/_pages/notes.md

  let me know if you had any questions, and as always don't forget to justify _every_ step of your proof
 </span> <br>
 pre-material : read chapters on subspaces, span and linear independence

+### Week 7
+pre-material : do the left over proofs from last week